FirelyTeam/firely-docs/vonk/reference/programming_api/elementmodel.rst

 ====================================================

 As stated in :ref:`vonk_reference_api_iresource`, ``IResource`` is immutable, and so is ``ISourceNode`` that it is based on.
-Still, there are cases where you would want to manipulate a resource.
-Add, change or remove elements.
+Still, there are cases where you would want to manipulate a resource, e.g. add, change or remove elements.
 The namespace ``Vonk.Core.ElementModel`` has methods to do so.
 All of these methods do *NOT* change the original structure (the input IResource or ISourceNode), but instead *return* an updated structure.

 .. _vonk_reference_api_isourcenode: